 Other Voucher Programs

 Working in partnership with the Bay Pines Veterans Affairs Medical Center (VAMC), SPHA issues housing vouchers to eligible homeless veterans, providing them with an income-based rental subsidy, through the federally funded U.S. Department of Housing and Urban Development (HUD)-Veterans Affairs Supportive Housing (VASH) program.
 SPHA administers a total of 275 HUD-VASH vouchers.
 Veterans participating in this program also are required to work with Bay Pines VAMC case managers to help them move towards independence and to sustain self-sufficiency.
-SPHA administers 230 HUD-VASH vouchers, which are worth approximately $1.4 million in federal funding per year.
 For more information about this program and its eligibility requirements, please contact Bay Pine’s VASH Coordinators at

 The goal of HUD’s Project-Based Voucher program is to expand the availability of higher quality affordable housing units to the elderly, disabled individuals and homeless military veterans.
 Under the Project-Based Voucher program, the housing authority enters into an assistance contract with the owner for specified units and for a specified term.

 SPHA currently is administering the following voucher programs:

 - 105 project-based vouchers for the low-income elderly (55 years and older) residents of Serenity Towers

 - 162 project-based vouchers for qualified elderly (55 and older) residents of the Philip Benjamin Tower

 - 40 project-based vouchers for the homeless at the Pinellas Hope II transitional housing facility